 What is the NIS2 directive?

-The NIS2 directive focuses on risks that threaten network and information systems, such as cyber security risks.
-The directive is meant to help achieve more European harmonisation and a higher level of cybersecurity among companies and organisations.
+The NIS2 directive is meant to help achieve a higher level of cybersecurity for network and information systems in companies and organisations.
+The directive aims to ensure that EU countries better protect themselves against threats that could disrupt society or the economy.
 The NIS2 directive is the successor to the first NIS directive.
 This directive, also known as the NIB, was incorporated in the Security of Networks and Information Systems Act (Wbni).

 Annex I of the NIS2 directive lists very critical sectors:

 - drinking water

 - public administration